Programs and Events

-The after school PTO instrumental music program, led by Matthew Powell (classroom music teacher), is available to all 5th and 6th grade students with no previous experience required.
-Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, and percussion.
-The program culminates with a performance in the Spring Concert in May or June.
+The PTO after school band program, led by Andrew Boyd, is available to all 5th and 6th grade students with no previous experience required.
+Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, tuba, and percussion.
+The program culminates with a performance in the Spring Concert in May.

 Battle of the Books is a reading incentive program for students in grades 3-6.
 The first Silver Oak Battle of the Books started in 2012.
 The format is a game show venue where two teams of kids compete to answer questions related to books read over the summer.
 Pass, Play, Steal, and Strike; Fun for all involved!